highlightjs/highlight.js/docs/line-numbers.rst

 ============

 Highlight.js' notable lack of line numbers support is not an oversight but a feature.
-Following is the explanation of this policy from the current project maintainer (hey guys!):
+Following is an explanation from the original author:

     One of the defining design principles for Highlight.js from the start was simplicity.
 Not the simplicity of code (in fact, it's quite complex) but